An asymptotic shape theorem for additive random linear growth models: A class of random linear growth models

+As detailed in the introduction, the asymptotic shape theorem has already been proved for $P=\{1\}$, that is the property 'to be infected', by Bezuidenhout, Durrett, Griffeath and Grimmett, see \cite{DG82} and \cite{BG90}.

-Next examples are extensions of the classical contact process from the literature; we give here definitions with the notations of our context.
-They belong to class $\mathcal C$ by construction.
-Several authors have worked hard to show that they belong to the class $\mathcal C_L$.
+The next examples are extensions of the classical contact process from the literature which we define using the notation from our setting.
+They belong to $\mathcal C$ by construction, and with quite some effort, several authors showed that they are $\mathcal C_L$.